Multiple scattering-assisted fluorescence amplification: towards biological applications

 \subsection{Influence of TiO$_{\rm2}$-NPs upon FITC fluorescence intensity}

-The addition of increasing concentrations of TiO$_{\rm2}$-NPs ($C_N$ from 1.56 to 6.25 mg/ml) into a solution of FITC produces a monotonous growth in the collected fluorescence intensity spectra (Fig.~\ref{fluo}(a)) at the nominal pulse energy $E_P = 3$ mJ.
+The addition of increasing concentrations of TiO$_{\rm2}$-NPs ($C_N$ from 1.56 to 6.25 mg/ml) to a 200 $\mu$M solution of FITC produces a monotonous growth in the collected fluorescence intensity spectra (Fig.~\ref{fluo}(a)) at the nominal pulse energy $E_P = 3$ mJ.
 Plotting the spectral intensity maximum for all $C_N$ values as a function of pump energy $E_P$ (Fig.~\ref{fluo}(b)) shows a clear NP-induced amplification.
-A red-shift in the position of the fluorescence maximum (from $\lambda_M = 517$ nm at $C_n = 0$ mg/ml to $\lambda_M = 522$ nm at $C_n = 6.25$ mg/ml) is evident and can be related to the longer optical path induced by the increased scatterers density.
-The energy dependence of the fluorescence intensity in the absence of TiO$_{\rm2}$-NPs is visible on an enlarged scale (inset of Fig.~\ref{fluo}(b)).
+A red shift in the position of the fluorescence maximum (from $\lambda_M = 517$ nm at $C_N = 0$ mg/ml to $\lambda_M = 522$ nm at $C_N = 6.25$ mg/ml) is evident and can be related to the longer optical path induced by the increased scatterer density.
+The energy dependence of the fluorescence intensity in the absence of TiO$_{\rm2}$-NPs is visible on a larger scale (inset of Fig.~\ref{fluo}(b)).
 The superlinear fluorescence growth is consistent with amplification by stimulated emission.